Yasser-Ashraf-Saleh/Indoor-Autonomous-Navigation-Using-TurtleBot3-Mobile-Robot/README.md

 <p align="center">
 <img src="Figures/planning.png"  />
 </p>
-  <em> Flow chart of the code that is used for Mapping and Planning. </em>
+  <em> Figure 4: Flow chart of the code that is used for Mapping and Planning. </em>
 <!-- <p align="center">
 </p> -->

 ### Trajectory Tracking:

 * Utilizes a PID controller algorithm for tracking reference trajectories smoothly and efficiently.